qibin961014/Trust-SMS-sender/README.md

 2. Basic Functions
    Send group messages.
    Create, delete and revise groups.
-   Add, delete and revise names and phone numbers in the certain group phone numbers from the user's phoen dictionary.
+   Add, delete and revise the names and the phone numbers in the chosen group.
-   Manage the groups.
+   Add new names and phone numbers from the users Manage the groups.

+3.